Ahlfors Currents and Symplectic Non-Hyperbolicity: Existence of Ahlfors currents

 \subsection{Large scale monotonicity}

 This section is concerned with monotonicity formulae for area density.
 It is heavily inspired by \cite[Lemma~4.2.2]{Mul94} and \cite[Proposition~4.3.1]{Sik94}.
 A filling inequality implies an isoperimetric inequality for pseudoholomorphic curves (and, more generally, quasiminimzing surfaces).
-Considering boundary length as the derivative of area, an isoperimetric inequality can be interpreted as a differential inequality for the area.
+Considering boundary length as the derivative of area, an isoperimetric inequality can be interpreted as a differential inequality for the area\footnote{G.~Antonelli has informed the author that this is sometimes referred to as ``De Giorgi's trick''.}.
 Applying Grönwall's inequality~\cite[Theorem~1.2.2]{Pac98} to this differential inequality yields a monotonicity formula for area.
 This is the content of Proposition~\ref{monotonicity_prp}, the main step in the proof of Theorem~\ref{existence_thm}.
 Alternatively, applying the Bihari-LaSalle inequality~\cite[Theorem~2.3.1]{Pac98} to the differential inequality yields a lower area bound.
 This is the content of Proposition~\ref{lower_area_bound_prp}, which is not used in the proof of Theorem~\ref{existence_thm}, but is included in this section because of its independent interest.\\

 The absolute ($L = \emptyset$) version of the following notion is due to \cites{Ban96,Ban98}. \begin{dfn} Let $(X,g)$ be a Riemannian manifold, $L \subset X$, and $Q \geq 1$.
 An $n$-rectifiable current $C$ such that $\partial C$ is supported on $L$ is \textit{$Q$-quasiminimizing relative to $L$} if, for every Borel set $B \supset L$ and $n$-rectifiable current $C'$ in $X$ such that $\partial(C\res B - C')$ is supported and null-homologous within $L$, $|C\res B| \leq Q|C'|$.
 An $n$-rectifiable current is \textit{$Q$-quasiminimizing} if it is $Q$-quasiminimizing relative to $L = \emptyset$. \end{dfn}